djmitchella/flickr-data-folderify/README.md

 data-download-10.zip -- these data-download-...zip files contain the images.

 Unzip all the files into one folder.
-You will have a bunch of json files and all the images from your flickr account.
+You will have a bunch of json files and all the images from your flickr account, but the filenames for those images will have flickr's extra image ID in there.

 Build main.go.

-run '[whatever go built] albums.json'
+run `[whatever go built] albums.json` in the folder you extracted to.

 It will create a new folder for each album, and move the images into the folders for each album, and all the images that aren't in an album into a folder called "No Album".

 WARNING: